What is the formwork?

 1) By knowing the strength of concrete

 For this, we need to find the strength of the concrete.
-This can be founded by one of the following methods,
+This can be found by one of the following methods,

-- By performing a concrete cube compressive test on one of the samples that is prepared during concreting.
+• By performing a concrete cube compressive test on one of the samples that is prepared during the process of concreting.

 When you know the strength of the concrete, you can refer to the following table.